Emmett Till historical marker has been removed and will be made bulletproof

 Breaking News Emails

-A vandalized memorial to civil rights martyr Emmett Till in Mississippi was removed and is set to be replaced by a new bulletproof sign.
+A vandalized memorial to civil rights martyr Emmett Till in Mississippi was removed and is set to be replaced with a new bulletproof sign.

-The marker, near where the murdered 14-year-old Till's body was found in 1955, was at the center of a disturbing photograph of three white University of Mississippi students posing in front of the signs with guns.
+The marker, near where the murdered 14-year-old Till's body was found in 1955, was at the center of a disturbing photograph of three white University of Mississippi students posing with guns.

 One of those students posted the photo to his private Instagram account in March, according to an article published this week by the Mississippi Center for Investigative Reporting and ProPublica.
 All three of the students have been suspended from their Ole Miss fraternity.